jekyll/jekyll/docs/_tutorials/create-jekyll-theme.md

 Stop your Jekyll server (**Ctrl + C**) and restart it.
 Verify that the `title` tags are populating correctly.

 {: .note .info}
-**Note:** Every time you modify your config file, you have to restart Jekyll for the changes to take effect.
+Every time you modify your config file, you have to restart Jekyll for the changes to take effect.
 When you modify other files, Jekyll automatically picks up the changes when it rebuilds.

 If you have other variables to populate in your site, do so following this same pattern.